cs-ehanc001/cs480_hw1/README.md

 - Whitespace is ignored
 - Extension is not enforced

-A sample file, located in `./inputs/asst.dat` encodes the initial state provided in the assignment PDF.
+A sample file, `./inputs/asst.dat` encodes the initial state provided in the assignment PDF.